geekxflood/ws1cli/README.md

 `ws1cli` is a command-line interface (CLI) tool built in Go and leveraging the Cobra library, designed for interacting with VMware Workspace ONE UEM API.
 It enables administrators to manage and automate tasks within the Workspace ONE platform efficiently.

+To keep the project simple, each command will be related to 1 API call.
+We will try to keep that way so that it's easy to maintain and to add new commands.
+If you need to chain command, you will parse the output of the first command and use it as input for the second command.

+Each output will be in JSON format.
+You can use `jq` to parse the output.

 ## Features

 - Simplified Command Set: Easy-to-use commands for common administration tasks.